Technopig100/adk-linux/README.md

 To build you will need to install:

 -  archiso
--  adklinux-keyring
+-  adk-linux-keyring
 -  adk-mirrorlist

-Download and or build archiso, adklinux-keyring & adk-mirrorlist:
+Download and or build archiso, adk-linux-keyring & adk-mirrorlist:

 -  git clone https://github.com/Technopig100/adk-pkgbuild.git
--  sudo pacman -U adklinux-keyring adk-mirrorlist
+-  sudo pacman -U adk-linux-keyring adk-mirrorlist
 -  sudo pacman -Sy archiso

 Do check out the archiso.readme.